 1. Skin and eye irritation

 Chloramines’ biggest offense is their aggravation of skin conditions and irritation of the eyes and sinuses.
+According to the Virginia Department of Health, chloramines can cause congestion, sneezing, coughing, choking, wheezing, shortness of breath.
 Some people with skin sensitivity find themselves breaking out in rashes after bathing or showering in water with chloramines.
-If you have a pre-existing skin condition, like eczema, or acne, chloramines can severely exacerbate these problems.
-They’re known to cause hive-like outbreaks and cause your skin to dry out and become scaly and flaky.
-While ideally this could be solved by installing a shower filter, unfortunately, almost all shower filters are incapable of removing chloramines because of their design.
+If you have a pre-existing skin condition like eczema or acne, chloramines can severely exacerbate these problems.
+They are known to cause hive-like outbreaks and cause skin to dry out and become scaly and flaky.
+While this could ideally be solved by installing a shower filter, unfortunately, almost all shower filters are incapable of removing chloramines because of their design.

 Chloramines also cause eye irritation.
-Some people emerge from the shower with stinging, bloodshot eyes like you spent an hour in the pool after exposure to chloramines.
-It can upset your nasal passages, your mucous membranes, and your sinuses as well.
-This is because in enclosed spaces (like a shower stall) you are inhaling the chloramines as vapor as you shower.
-For people with sensitivity to chloramines, this can trigger extreme discomfort in their sinuses.
+You may emerge from the shower with stinging, bloodshot eyes much like you would after swimming in a pool.
+They can also upset your nasal passages, your mucous membranes, and your sinuses.
+This is because you inhale the chloramine vapors as you shower in an enclosed space.
+For people with sensitivity to chloramines, they can trigger extreme discomfort in their sinuses.

 2. Taste and odor

-Chloramines actually have less of a chemical aftertaste than the more commonly used chlorine.
-However, they still leave water with an unfortunate metallic or chemical tang.
+Chloramines have less of a chemical aftertaste than the more commonly used chlorine.
+However, they still leave water with an unfortunate metallic or chemically flavor.
 Chloramines also impart a particularly harsh smell on water.
-That infamous “pool water smell” you know so well?
-That’s actually chloramines, not chlorine.
-The taste and odor of chlorine and chloramines is the most common residential water quality issue.
-Many turn to refrigerator water filters or water filter pitchers to address these taste and odor concerns.
-However, chloramines aren’t removed by the majority of standard water filtration systems.
+The infamous smell of pool water is actually chloramines, not chlorine.
+The taste and odor of chlorine and chloramines is the most common residential water quality issue, leading many to turn to refrigerator water filters or water filter pitchers to address these taste and odor concerns.
+However, chloramines are not removed by the majority of standard water filtration systems.
 Since they are such a stable compound, they require elevated measures to be reduced in your water.

-Exposure to chloramines will degrade rubber over time.
-O-rings, gaskets, and seals will all be broken down by the chloramines.
+Exposure to chloramines degrades rubber over time.
+According to the Department of Environmental Protection (DEP), O-rings, gaskets, and seals are all broken down by the chloramines added to municipal water.
 The O-rings sealing your quick-connect fittings together will be eaten away by chloramines, causing them to spring leaks.
-If you have water filtration systems with O-ring seals, like UV purification systems or ice filtration, these too will be broken down by chloramines.
-Your sinks, dishwashers, laundry machines, faucets, toilets, and fixtures all have rubber components that will slowly be destroyed by the chloramine.
-The effects of this can be inconvenient, not to mention costly.
-It’s frustrating to replace small rubber parts throughout your home plumbing.
-But it can be disastrous if one of your appliances springs a leak that results in your dishwasher or washing machine pouring water out all over your floorboards.
+If you have water filtration systems with O-ring seals, such as a UV purification system or an ice filter, these too will be broken down by chloramines.
+Your sinks, dishwashers, laundry machines, faucets, toilets, and fixtures all have rubber components that will slowly be destroyed by the chloramines as water flows over them.
+The effects of this deterioration can be costly, inconvenient, and frustrating as you have to replace small rubber parts throughout your home plumbing.
+However, these leaks can also be disastrous if one of your appliances springs a leak that results in your dishwasher or washing machine pouring water out all over your floorboards.

 4. Corrosion

-Not only are chloramines destructive to rubber, its been recently revealed they have corrosive properties that can damage metal pipes.
+Not only are chloramines destructive to rubber, but the DEP also claims they have corrosive properties that can damage metal pipes.
 When chloramines are added to public water supplies, sometimes the water undergoes a transformation of chemical properties.
-This, in conjunction with lowered pH and alkalinity, can result in corroded pipes.
-Another process, called nitrification, occurs when corrosion control is not optimized and the ammonia in the water converts into nitrates.
+This change, in conjunction with lowered pH and alkalinity, can result in corroded pipes.
+Another process called nitrification occurs when corrosion control is not optimized and the ammonia in the water converts into nitrates.
 If left unchecked, copper plumbing in homes can spring pinhole leaks.
-Often these can be hidden and the homeowner may be unaware of them until substantial damage has already transpired.
+These can often be hidden from the homeowner, meaning they are unaware of them until substantial damage has already transpired.

 Even worse, this corrosion can introduce lead into the water if proper corrosion control is not in place.
-This exact even happened in Washington, D.C.
+In fact, this exact event happened in Washington, D.C.
 When they switched from chlorine to chloramines in their water supply, they did not properly adjust the corrosion control of their water.
 As a result, many D.C. residents were accidentally exposed to lead.
-Lead is extremely toxic and ingesting it presents a host of health problems, stunts development in children, and harms pregnant women and unborn children
+Lead is extremely toxic and ingesting it presents a host of health problems, stunts development in children, and harms pregnant women and unborn children.

+According to the CDC, both chloramines and chlorine are toxic to fish.
 If you own an aquarium, be very careful you do not replenish the fish tank with water containing chloramines.
-Fish have very fragile internal organs and are extremely sensitive to chemicals like chloramines.
+Fish have fragile internal organs that are extremely sensitive to chemicals like chloramines.
 Hydroponics farmers or hobbyists should be careful to eliminate chloramines from their water, as exposure to the chemical can upset the delicate balance of the nutrient solution and result in the death of their crops.
 Chloramines interfere with a host of other water-based industries and hobbies.
 From brewing beer to brewing coffee, chloramines will offset the flavor profile of any beverage it is introduced to.
 Additionally, water with chloramines should never be used in a medical or laboratory setting.
 Be careful to make sure any dialysis machine or CPAP machine is not utilizing water with chloramines, as it could result in adverse health effects.

 Are chloramines safe to drink?

-According to the EPA’s water quality regulations, it is safe to drink water with up to 4mg/L of chloramines.
-In general, chloramines are not believed to be a health hazard.
-Studies have demonstrated that drinking water with 4 mg/L (or 4ppm) of chloramines is not linked to any illness or longterm health effects.
-Since municipal water suppliers are held to strict guidelines when it comes to the water they distribute, it is very unlikely that you would be exposed to water with greater than 4 mg/L of chloramine.
+According to the EPA’s water quality regulations, it is safe to drink water with up to 4 ppm (mg/L) of chloramines.
+In general, chloramines are not believed to be a health hazard at the levels present in drinking water.
+Studies have demonstrated that drinking water with 4 ppm of chloramines is not linked to any illness or long-term health effects.
+Since municipal water suppliers are held to strict guidelines when it comes to the water they distribute, it is very unlikely that you would be exposed to water with greater than 4 ppm of chloramines.

 The sole exception to this is hemodialysis patients.
-Chloramines are able to enter the bloodstream of hemodialysis patients through the dialysis membrane.
+Chloramines can enter the bloodstream of hemodialysis patients through the dialysis membrane.
 Once in the bloodstream, chloramines alter hemoglobin, resulting in a potentially life-threatening condition called hemolytic anemia.
 If you are on dialysis, you should seek to avoid the use of water with chloramines.

-Chloramines are best removed from water by catalytic carbon filtration.
+Chloramines are best removed from water by catalytic carbon filtration, ultrafiltration, and reverse osmosis.
 Catalytic carbon, activated carbon with an enhanced capacity for contaminant removal, is one of the few filtration media that can successfully reduce chloramines from drinking water.
 Carbon filters, the industry standard for chlorine removal, is an ineffective chloramine filter.
-The stability of chloramines, the quality which makes them such a powerful disinfectant, also makes them so difficult to remove.
-The amount of contact time required for activated carbon to cause any significant reduction in chloramines is so long it makes it entirely impractical.
-It would reduce flow rates drastically and no house could feasibly use a carbon filter to remove chloramines and maintain usable water pressure and flow.
+The stability of chloramines, the quality which makes them such a powerful disinfectant, also makes them difficult to remove.
+The amount of contact time required for activated carbon to cause any significant reduction in chloramines is so long that it makes it entirely impractical.
+The contact time needed would reduce flow rates so drastically that no house could feasibly use a carbon filter to remove chloramines and maintain usable water pressure and flow.

-There are also under-sink options available that can reduce chloramines from your water supply, like reverse osmosis and ultrafiltration.
-However, these are less commonly employed.
+Under-sink systems, such as reverse osmosis (RO) and ultrafiltration, can also reduce chloramines from your water supply.
+However, these are less commonly employed specifically for chloramine removal.
 Chloramines are best removed by whole house water filters.
 Since one of their biggest offenses is their aggravation of skin conditions and irritation of the eyes and sinuses, most people seeking to eliminate chloramines will opt to remove it from every fixture in their house, not just from their drinking water.
+While RO is available in whole-house configurations, it is only used in this application when absolutely necessary.

 What is catalytic carbon?

 Catalytic carbon is activated carbon that has gone through additional treatment to enhance carbon’s capacity to facilitate chemical changes.
 Chemical reactions require a catalyst.
 The surface area of catalytic carbon has been structurally enhanced and altered to provide a space for chemical reactions to occur.
-Catalytic carbon still possesses the remarkable adsorption properties of activated carbon, but it has been supercharged to target other contaminants as well.
-This includes chloramines.
+Catalytic carbon still possesses the remarkable adsorption properties of activated carbon, but it has been supercharged to target other contaminants, such as chloramines, as well.
 When chloramines come in contact with the catalytic carbon, a chemical reaction catalyzes a separation of the ammonia and the chlorine and converts them into harmless compounds in the water.

-Catalytic carbon is most often found in whole-house, backwashing tank filters.
-Installed at the point-of-entry, all of the water flowing into the home passes through the catalytic carbon.
-Chloramines, (as well as VOCs and hydrogen sulfide) are all greatly reduced by the filtration system.
+Catalytic carbon is most often found in whole-house backwashing tank filters.
+These systems are installed at the point of entry, so all water flowing into the home passes through the catalytic carbon.
+Chloramines, as well as VOCs and hydrogen sulfide, are all greatly reduced by the filtration system.
 The water from your tap is free from the chemical taste and odor, and your baths and showers are free from stinging, burning, and itching sensations.

 Why doesn’t activated carbon remove chloramines?